chandansharda/FloatingBubbles/README.md

-var heightWidth: CGFloat // returns height and width of the view for making a square var fps: CGFloat // returns frame per seconds var speed: CGFloat // returns the speed of moving in pixels per inch
+var heightWidth: CGFloat // returns height and width of the view for making a square var fps: CGFloat // returns frame per seconds var speed: CGFloat // returns the speed of moving in pixels per inch func heightForViewAt(atIndex index: Int) -> CGSize? //Return size for every view if its nil then default (heightWidth)size is used
 ```

 ### Delegation